Parasakthi (1952 film): Plot

-Chandrasekaran, Gnanasekaran and Gunasekaran are three Indian immigrant brothers living in Rangoon, Burma with Chandrasekaran's wife Saraswati.
-Their younger sister Kalyani was raised in their home town Madurai, Tamil Nadu by their father Manickampillai.
+Chandrasekaran his wife Saraswati, and his two brothers Gnanasekaran and Gunasekaran are Indian immigrants living in Rangoon, Burma.
+Their younger sister Kalyani was raised in their hometown Madurai, Tamil Nadu by their father Manickampillai.
 In 1942, during World War II, the three brothers and Saraswati plan to visit Madurai to attend the impending wedding of Kalyani to a writer named Thangappan.
-Due to war conditions and bombardment of Burmese ports by Japan, the shipping company offers only one ticket; Gunasekaran, the youngest brother, takes it and leaves for Tamil Nadu.
+Due to the ongoing war and bombardment of Burmese ports by Japan, the shipping company offers only one ticket; Gunasekaran, the youngest brother, takes it and leaves for Tamil Nadu.
 The ship fails to reach on time due to the dangers of the war, and Kalyani's marriage takes place without any of her brothers present.

 Kalyani becomes pregnant.
 But on the day she delivers her child, Thangappan dies in an accident and Manickampillai dies of shock, leaving Kalyani and her child destitute.
 Her house gets auctioned off, and she makes her living by selling food on the streets.
 Gunasekaran, after being stranded at sea for several months, finally arrives in Tamil Nadu at Madras.
 However, while watching a dance performance, he is robbed of all his belongings after being intoxicated.
 Impoverished, he becomes enraged at the status of the once glorious Tamil Nadu, and fakes insanity by indulging in numerous tricks to make a living.
 Gunasekaran finally comes across his destitute sister at Madurai, having learned of their father's death and her poverty.
 He continues to play insane and does not reveal his true identity to her due to his poverty, but hovers around her.
 Kalyani is irritated by the stranger's behaviour, unaware that he is her brother.